yosiknorman/oto_monitoring_himawari/README.md

 gfortran --- converting binary data to cloud top temperature r with several dependency packages : ncdf4, raster, maps, and EBImage Grads  --- converting data to NetCDF

-Run the code in batch mode with positioning the working directory pwd of the downloadoto.sh and type ./downloadoto.sh it will run forever every 10 minutes
+Run the code in batch mode with positioning the working directory pwd of the downloadoto.sh. mkdir data_10m && mkdir OUTPUT and type ./downloadoto.sh   <<-------- it will run forever every 10 minutes.